rpadovani/rpadovani.com/_posts/2015-02-28-scopes-arent-widgets.markdown

 of the BQ Aquaris I've seen a lot of bloggers saying *"Scopes aren't innovative, Android has widgets for years"*.

 My first reaction was *"C'mon, how could you say that?
-It's obvious that you don't have tested them"*.
-Then I understood that, yes, we have to blame bloggers because they talk about things they don't know, but at the same time we weren't good enough to explain why scopes are so cool, and could be a game changer (but they still need some work, as I'll evidence at the end of the post).
+It's obvious you haven't tested them"*.
+Then I understood that, yes, we have to blame bloggers because they talk about things they don't know, but at the same time we weren't good enough to explain why scopes are so cool, and why could be game changer (but they still need some work, as I'll evidence at the end of the post).

 ## Scopes